Usage

 FILTERING NEIGHBORS

-In a heterogeneous network, you may see several different hosts on
+In a heterogeneous network, you may see several different hosts on the

-want.
-The -H hide parameter will allow you to tell lldpd to discard
+hide parameter allows you to tell lldpd to discard some frames that it

-some frames that it receives and to avoid to send some other frames.
+receives and to avoid sending some other frames.

 Incoming filtering and outgoing filtering are unrelated.
-Incoming
+Incoming fil-

-otherwise (there are other options to change this behaviour, for ex-
+other options to change this behaviour, for example -cc, -ss, -ee, -ll

-ample -cc, -ss, -ee, -ll and -ff ).
+and -ff ).

 When enabling incoming filtering, lldpd will try to select one proto-

-col and filter out neighbors using other protocols.
+col, and filter out neighbors using other protocols.
 To select this

 protocol, the rule is to take the less used protocol.
 If on one port,